 What a Shutdown Means for TANF

 UPDATE: On January 14, the House unanimously passed H.R.
 430, the TANF Extension Act of 2019, which would extend funding for TANF through June 30.
-It is not yet known if the Senate will take this bill up.
+The Senate cleared it by voice vote on January 22, and the president signed it into law on January 24.

 Among other things, the two-week partial federal shutdown has halted federal spending for the Temporary Assistance for Needy Families (TANF) block grant, which funds cash assistance, job training, and other services for low-income families.